Medical Faculty Application

 • Sunburn prevention and general burn care

-• Treatment of musculoskeletal injuries
+• Stabilization of musculoskeletal injuries

 • Wound management